CLASSICAL LOST AND FOUND

 Just as he successfully captured Reznicek's more eccentric aspects, Maestro Beermann brings out all the thematic and structural nuances of Kallstenius' idiosyncratic scores.
 Under his leadership the "Helsingborgians" make a strong case for their countryman's music.

-Made seven years ago in the Helsingborg Concert Hall, Sweden, the recordings project a generous soundstage in accommodating surroundings.
+Made seven years ago at the Concert Hall (Helsingborgs konserthus) in Helsingborg, some 300 miles south-southwest of Stockholm, Sweden, the recordings project a generous soundstage in accommodating surroundings.
 The instrumental timbre is characterized by effulgent highs, particularly in the upper strings, and a slightly recessed midrange.
 As for the bass end, the orchestra is cleanly captured.
 However, those playing this disc at a good level on speakers that go down to rock bottom may notice some underlying rumble.
 This may be HVAC-related.

 -- Bob McQuiston, Classical Lost and Found (CLOFO.com, P141214)